vectordotdev/content-old/posts/rise-of-microservices-and-docker.md

 # Rise of Microservices and Docker

-Are you a software engineer/developer/coder or may be even a tech enthusiast who has been hearing of terms like `Microservices` and `Docker` but still clueless as to why there is so much hype around it?
+Are you a software engineer/developer/coder or maybe even a tech enthusiast who has been hearing of terms like `Microservices` and `Docker` but still clueless as to why there is so much hype around it?

 If yes, this is a must-read for you!